 It’s important to remember that workers may encounter hazardous energy in situations beyond construction or demolition activities, such as during installation or adjusting activities, inspection operations, cleaning operations and servicing and maintenance.
 Therefore, all involved must be diligent about understanding the hazards present and ensuring that equipment is properly deenergized.

-These steps can help construction and demolition companies plan properly, develop and implement procedures to protect construction and demolition workers from hazardous energy sources.
+These steps can help construction and demolition companies plan properly and implement procedures to protect construction and demolition workers from hazardous energy sources.

 “If companies have an energy control program that is implemented as an integral part of any work performed, it is much more likely that hazardous energy will be identified ahead of time and provisions put in place to prevent incidents,” says Serpe.

 We have the resources and expert guidance you need to improve how you assess risks to prevent hazards, protect workers and safeguard equipment.